 - 1 19 oz can chickpeas, rinsed, drained and dried

 - 1/2 tsp olive or avocado oil

-- generous sprinkling of garlic powder, sea salt and black pepper
+- a sprinkle of salt and pepper

 For the Roasted Sweet Potato

-- 1 medium-sized sweet potato
+- 1 medium to large sweet potato

 - 1 tsp olive or avocado oil